- Can ABCpdf convert my Microsoft Office documents to PDF?

 Windows Authentication can produce a challenge that your IIS user may not be responding correctly to.
 You will find details of how to manage Authentication in the documentation.

-If this doesn't help...
+If this does not help...

 First work through some simple sanity checks and common causes of this type of issue.